-Companies set their own valuations, in consultation with our Investment Team.
+Companies set their own valuations.
 While we will challenge valuations that we think are unreasonable, we don’t require companies to use a particular method for reaching their valuation.

 We ask that companies justify their valuation in their campaign and we require them to provide evidence to back up any statements made.
 For example, about their financial performance to date, the size of the market they are operating in, the experience/background of their team.
 It’s then up to investors to decide whether the justifications are sufficient to support the valuation.

 Once the pre-money valuation is set, we perform the calculations to get to the correct share price, based on the current issued shares of the company and other outstanding equity interests.
 We also perform all calculations to ensure you’re investing on a fully diluted basis (as far as possible) and that the company issues the number of shares that reflects the valuation presented.